CISLAC advocates increased taxation on tobacco – The Sun Nigeria

 From Okey Sampson, Umuahia

-The Programme Manager of CISLAC, Mr. Okeke Anya who made the call in Umuahia, Abia State, during a one-day training for media professionals on Tobacco Taxation with the theme “Tobacco Taxation Advocacy in Africa,” with support from Tax Justice Network Africa (TJNA), said if tax on tobacco was increased, it will also help to boost the country’s revenue.
+The Programme Manager of CISLAC, Mr. Okeke Anya made the call in Umuahia, Abia State, during a one-day training for media professionals on tobacco taxation with the theme “Tobacco Taxation Advocacy in Africa.”

-“If tax on tobacco is increased, apart from ensuring enhanced revenue, it will also discourage heavy tobacco consumption as the tax would be passed on to consumers in the form of price increase”.
+“If tax on tobacco is increased, apart from ensuring enhanced revenue, it will also discourage heavy tobacco consumption as the tax would be passed on to consumers in the form of price increase,” he said.

-Anya equally called for strict enforcement of tobacco sales and consumption, as enshrined in the Nigeria Tobacco Control Regulation of 2019 which provides that retailers must sell cigarettes in packets, regretting that retailers have continued to violent the regulation by selling cigarettes in sticks.
+Anya called for strict enforcement of tobacco sales and consumption, as enshrined in the Nigeria Tobacco Control Regulation of 2019, which provides that retailers must sell cigarettes in packets.
+He expressed regrets that retailers have continued to violate the regulation by selling cigarettes in sticks.

-￼￼”Selling cigarettes in sticks makes it affordable and encourages under-aged users to continue to indulge in smoking.
+“Selling cigarettes in sticks makes it affordable and encourages underage users to continue to indulge in smoking.
 Enforcers should commence strict enforcement of the regulation.

 Programme Officer of CISLAC, Solomon Adoga, lectured the participants on the role of the media in tobacco control and the use of digital advocacy tools for tobacco taxation campaigns.